-Because of this initial tightness, a standard electric starter may have difficulty in rotating the engine when cold, before it has been adequately run-in.
+Because of the initial tightness, of the piston/sleeve assembly a standard electric starter may have difficulty in rotating the engine when cold, before it has been adequately run-in.
 In this case, use a high-torque type starter.

 Do not over-prime.
 This could cause a hydraulic lock and damage the engine on application of the electric starter.